monsoonmaelstrom/book2/book2.md

 Alex shrugs.

 “Are you still mad at him?”
-I ask.
+I pry.

 “Mad might be overstating it, but yeah.
 I’m somewhat irritated he didn’t mention anything at all.”